Skip to Main Content

 “This can get to personal preference,” Dr. Sprenkle says.
 With the retzius-sparing surgery, multiple studies have shown that a much higher percentage of men have a faster recovery of continence than they would with the multiple-incision robotic surgery or with the single-port surgery.
 “A much higher percentage of men are ‘completely continent’ when the catheter comes out,” he says.

-The surgery uses a robot, but approaches the prostate from below the bladder rather than from above it.
-The surgeon works through the peritoneum—the tissue that lines the abdominal wall and covers most of the organs in the abdomen—and spares the “space of retzius,” which leaves the bladder and surrounding structures—including the vessels and nerves associated with urinary continence—in a more “natural” anatomic location.
+The surgery uses a robot, either the conventional multi-arm da Vinci or single-port system, but approaches the prostate through the bladder or from below the bladder rather than from above it.
+By approaching through the peritoneal cavity—the space that lines the abdominal wall and contains most of the organs in the abdomen, the surgeon spares the “space of retzius,” which leaves the bladder and surrounding structures—including the vessels and nerves associated with urinary continence—in a more “natural” anatomic location.
+Alternatively, the space of retzius can be spared using the single-port da Vinci robot by removing the prostate through the bladder.
+This latter technique is also called the transvesical robotic prostatectomy.

 Prostate cancer surgery should be individualized to each patient